-- (3) All of the grants in this column vest ratably over four years on the anniversaries of the grant date.
-Dividends declared by the Company's Board and paid to holders of the Common Shares are payable to holders of Restricted Shares, including our Named Executive Officers.
+(3) All of the grants in this column vest ratably over four years on the anniversaries of the grant date.
+Dividends declared by the Company's Board and paid to holders of the Common Shares are payable to holders of Restricted Shares, including our Named Executive Officers and directors.
+Dividends are paid to the holders of unvested cash-settled restricted stock units, including our Named Executive Officers.

 These grants consist of Restricted Shares only for Messrs.
 Currie, O'Donnell, and Durhager.
-The grant for Mr. Weinstein consists of 11,075 Restricted Shares and 8,960 cash-settled restricted stock units, and the grant for Mr. Kelly consists of 15,627 Restricted Shares and 5,376 cash-settled restricted stock units. - (4) The number of Restricted Shares and Performance Shares awarded was computed by dividing, as of the grant date, the approved grant value by the closing market price of the Common Shares on the date of grant.
+The grant for Mr. Weinstein consists of 11,075 Restricted Shares and 8,960 cash-settled restricted stock units, and the grant for Mr. Kelly consists of 15,627 Restricted Shares and 5,376 cash-settled restricted stock units.

+- (4) The number of Restricted Shares and Performance Shares awarded was computed by dividing, as of the grant date, the approved grant value by the closing market price of the Common Shares on the date of grant.
 See discussion above under "Compensation Discussion and Analysis-Components of Compensation" for a more detailed description of the Company's equity grant practices. - (5) This column represents the aggregate grant date fair value of stock awards granted to our Named Executive Officers in 2010, determined under FASB ASC Topic 718, Compensation-Stock Compensation.
 The value of the Performance Shares is determined by a Monte Carlo simulation model that calculates a fair value per vesting tranche, which is applied to the target number of Performance Shares per tranche on the grant date.
 For information on the valuation assumptions with respect to awards made, refer to RenaissanceRe's Stock Incentive Compensation and Employee Benefit Plans at Note 20 in its financial statements for 2010, as included in its Annual Report on Form 10-K for 2010, as filed with the SEC.
 The amounts above reflect the grant date fair value for these awards, excluding the accounting effect of any estimate of future serviced-based forfeitures, and do not necessarily correspond to the actual value that might be recognized by the Named Executive Officers.